eamena-project/eamena-arches-dev/data/bulk/README.md

 ### EAMENA ↔️ Other DB workflow

-The workflow will be to:
+To exchange data between different Arches-based databases (eg: Mega-J once this database has been ported to Arches v7), the workflow will be to:

 ```mermaid
 flowchart LR